niesssiobhan/data-structures-and-algorithms/code-challenges/hashTable/readme.md

 ##### Challenge
 * Write a function called tree_intersection that takes two binary tree parameters.
 * Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.
+#### `left-join.js`
+##### Challenge
+* Write a function that LEFT JOINs two hashmaps into a single data structure.
+* The first parameter is a hashmap that has word strings as keys, and a synonym of the key as values.
+* The second parameter is a hashmap that has word strings as keys, and antonyms of the key as values.
+* Combine the key and corresponding values (if they exist) into a new data structure according to LEFT JOIN logic.
+* LEFT JOIN means all the values in the first hashmap are returned, and if values exist in the “right” hashmap, they are appended to the result row.
+If no values exist in the right hashmap, then some flavor of NULL should be appended to the result row.
+* The returned data structure that holds the results is up to you.
+It doesn’t need to exactly match the output below, so long as it achieves the LEFT JOIN logic.

 ## Approach & Efficiency
 ### Hashtable